Family Planning Benefit Program

 • Proof of your age (if not verified by SSA), like a birth certificate, or a passport

-• Proof of your unearned income, from sources like Child Support, Social Security Benefits, Veteran's Benefits (VA), Worker's Compensation or NYS Disability Benefits, Unemployment Benefits
+• Proof of your unearned income, from sources like Social Security Benefits, NYS Disability Benefits, or Unemployment Benefits

 • Proof of where you live, like a rent receipt, letter from your landlord, mortgage statement, or postmarked non-window envelope from mail you received recently

-• Health Insurance benefit card or policy statements including the amount of health insurance premium you pay (if you are covered by any other health insurance)
+• Health Insurance benefit card or policy statements (if you are covered by any other health insurance)

 • You do not need to bring or send in proof of your resources, such as bank statements, vehicles you own or insurance policies.
 Resources are not counted in determining eligibility for the FPBP.